Skip to main content

 0. Prerequisites

-Using the KCL Python plugin requires the presence of Python 3.7+ in your PATH, install the KCL python SDK and set the plugin path.
+Using the KCL Python plugin requires the presence of Python 3.7+ in your PATH and install the KCL python SDK.

 1. Hello Plugin